Brono25/cacoepy/README.md

 Where it only aligns based on exact matches.

 ### Implementation Details
-The `AlignARPAbet2` uses the **Needleman-Wunsch** algorithm with a custom similarity matrix for assigning scores to phoneme pairs.
-To generate the similarity matrix, the phonemes are broken down into their 35 attributes, which describe how they are articulated.
-Each phoneme may have several attributes each (see
+The `AlignARPAbet2` tool uses the **Needleman-Wunsch** algorithm with a custom similarity matrix to score phoneme pairs.
+This matrix is created by breaking phonemes down into **35 articulatory attributes** that describe how they are produced.
+Each phoneme is represented as a **35-dimensional one-hot encoded vector**, where each dimension corresponds to the presence (1) or absence (0) of a specific attribute (see [`ARPAbet_mapping.json`](data/ARPAbet_mapping.json) for details).
-[here](data/ARPAbet_mapping.json) for the breakdown).
-By signifying which attributes are present or not, each phoneme is represented as a vector in a 35-dimensional attribute space.
-Then, the cosine similarity is calculated between each pair of phoneme vectors and placed into a lookup table to be used to inform the **Needleman-Wunsch** algorithm during alignment.
+The **cosine similarity** between these vectors is calculated for every phoneme pair and stored in a lookup table.
+This table helps the **Needleman-Wunsch** algorithm align phonemes more accurately.
-A visual representation of the similarity matrix is shown below.
-The clear separation of consonants and vowels is apparent in the sub-squares.
+The visual representation below shows the similarity matrix, where consonants and vowels form distinct sub-groups.

 <p align="center">
   <a href="assets/ARPAbet_similarity_matrix_darkmode.png" target="_blank">